eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

-The previously described read, start/stop, and install/uninstall resource operations can be leveraged to develop a web application that allows for remote package deployment via MQTT though a web user-interface.
+The previously described read, start/stop, and install/uninstall resource operations can be leveraged to develop a web application that allows for remote package deployment via MQTT through a web user-interface.

 The screen capture that follows shows an example administration